ArchipelagoMW/Archipelago/worlds/dark_souls_3/docs/locations_en.md

   crystal lizard just before the plaza.

-* **Plaza:** The area in front of and below the cathedral, with a locked door up to it and a locked elevator to the ascent.
+* **Plaza:** The area in front of and below the cathedral, with a locked door up to the cathedral and a locked elevator to the Ascent.

 * **Descent:** The path from the Church of Yorshka bonfire down to the lake.